- Attractive design

 Gone is Google's Wear OS, limited battery life and the lofty price tag of the Huawei Watch 2.
-Instead, we're treated to the debut of Lite OS, Huawei's proprietary operating system that leaps from its fitness trackers and onto one of its smartwatches for the first time.
+Instead, we're treated to the debut of Lite OS, Huawei's proprietary operating system that leaps from its fitness trackers and onto one of its devices for the first time.

 Huawei Watch GT: Design